can a cruiser bike go on trails 4

 Gearing

 Cruiser bikes usually have a single-speed or a limited number of gears, which can be problematic on hilly and steep trails.
-The limited gearing options may make climbing uphill or maintaining a consistent speed more challenging, especially when compared to the wider gear range offered by mountain bikes.
+The limited gearing options may make climbing uphill or maintaining a consistent speed more challenging, especially when compared to the broader gear range offered by mountain bikes.

 Frame Design